altakyan/Projects/README.md

 **Web Scraping RPA**

 Small projects using rpa package in Python to automate web scraping of data and logging in to websites.

+**Others**

+Library System

+A library system application prototype developed using the tkinter in python, where people can borrow, return and reserve books, as well as other features.
+Database of the library is stored using SQL and connected to the system via the pymysql package